Back Injury Claims: The Amounts Of Compensation For All Manner Of Back Injuries

-Accident At Work Back injuries
+Accident At Work Compensation

 Heavy lifting at work can cause serious back injuries.
 The Manual Handing Regulations and Health and Safety laws protect you in the event of a lifting injury in the workplace, such that you can claim compensation from your employer should you suffer injury.

-3. Medical Negligence Back injuries
+Medical Negligence Causing Back Injury

 Other Types of Personal Injury Claim

 Other types of personal injury claim, which might involve an injured back include: slip and trip accidents, sporting accidents, criminal injury compensation claims, industrial disease claims, animal accidents and even some accidents abroad.

-Some examples of the amounts of compensation you can claim in 2013 for your pain and suffering caused by a back injury, include:
+Some examples of the amounts of compensation you can claim in 2023 for your pain and suffering caused by a back injury, include:

-4. Most Serious Injury Of The Back
+Most Serious Injury Of The Back Claims

 Can you claim compensation for financial losses as well as pain and suffering?

-“Yes” – in addition to pain and suffering for your back injuries you will be entitled to claim compensation for any financial expenses you may incur.
+“Yes” – in addition to pain and suffering for your back injuries, you will be entitled to claim compensation for any financial loss and expense you may incur.

 If these sums of money are likely to be large amounts – your solicitor will likely have an accountant report produced describing all of the past and potential future financial expenditure.